dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

    info = pipeline.run(source_1, write_disposition="merge")
    print(info)
    ```
-> It's recommended to clean up any unused functions in sql_pipeline.py if they are not needed.
+> It's recommended that any unused functions in `sql_pipeline.py` be cleaned up if they are not required.

 5. Run the pipeline on Modal as:
    ```sh